Scientific Name:

 Key ID Features:

-Stems woody, species often >2m tall (hybrids may be just 1-2m tall); leaves light green, undersides glaucous pale green, compound, leaflet deeply divided or incised; flowers three to four on each shoot, the axil of the leaves,10-12cm wide, pedicels 5-9cm long, May - early June; 4 or 5 lance-shaped bracts associated with each flower.
+Stems woody, species often >2m tall (hybrids may be just 1-2m tall); leaves alternte, pinnately compound, leaflets 8-18cm long and further divided into 3 pinnae or just deeply divided or incised, light green, undersides glaucous and pale green; flowers three to four on each shoot in the axil of the leaves, 10-12cm wide, pedicels 5-9cm long, May to early June; 4 or 5 lance-shaped bracts associated with each flower.

 Habit: